codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 ### Throwing Exception where, when, how?

-We already mentioned about the Domain and the Application layer, where should we be adding the validation for the values that we have.
+We already mentioned the Domain and the Application layer, where should we be adding the validation for the values that we have.
 For things like parsing dates or a JSON which is explicit out of the business domain, it's better to make them live inside the Application Layer so we can test the Business Layer without having to worry about that, also the way we drive the application might be different depending on what you want.
 That isn't something that our Business should be worried about.

 ## Abstracting your way out of problems